 Our clinical psychology fellowships are a component of the larger Clinical Psychology Training Program based in the Adult and Child Sections of the Department of Psychiatry and Behavioral Neuroscience at the University of Chicago.
 Our training program includes psychology externships in many different areas, an APA accredited clinical psychology doctoral internship, and most recently, postdoctoral fellowships in psychology.
 Thus, clinical psychology has been an important component of departmental training for many years, and is integrated within the interdisciplinary educational mission of the Department and the larger Medical Center.
 Our fellowships are designed to train health service psychologists for entry level practice in academic settings in the specialized areas of clinical health psychology and pediatric psychology.
 The hallmarks of our program include evidence-based approaches to assessment, consultation, and intervention and the integration of science and practice.
 While our programs do include some specific requirements, we attempt to meet our fellows’ specific training goals in order to best prepare for an academic clinical career.
 Ample supervision is available with opportunities to attend didactics with other trainees.
 We believe that we offer a challenging and supportive setting for obtaining fellowship training in Clinical Psychology.

-For the 2020-2021 training year, we will offer three postdoctoral fellowships in clinical psychology.
+For the 2020-2021 training year, we will offer four postdoctoral fellowships in clinical psychology.
 Our Adult Clinical Health Psychology track will have one position and applications should be addressed to Dr. Shona Vas.
 Our Pediatric Psychology fellowship track will have one position and applications should be addressed to Dr. Tina Drossos.
 Our Trauma Fellowship will have two positions and applications should be addressed to Drs.
 Brad Stolbach and Sonya Dinizulu.
 Our Pediatric Neuropsychology fellowship will have one position and applications should be addressed to Dr. Scott Hunter.
 Our annual stipend is consistent with NIH salary guidelines for postdoctoral training and is offered as part of a comprehensive package of benefits.

 Our application deadline is Tuesday, January 1, 2020 (11:59 CST).
 You will be contacted by email if you are selected for an interview.
 Interviews will occur on Thursdays, January 16th, 23rd, and 30th, 2020.
 Applications for positions open after 2/24/20 will be reviewed on a rolling basis until filled.